learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 the `params` object, then use that to access the movie from the `movies` object resulting in the correct movie title being displayed!

-We've succeeded in creating a master/detail interface — the list of movies is always present when viewing a particular movie's details.
+We've succeeded in creating a list/item interface in which the list of movies is always present when viewing a particular movie's details.
 Clicking through the links changes the URL.
 With this setup, users of this site could bookmark or share the URL for a specific movie!

 ### Handling What Happens If We Only Visit the First Route